eloycoto/blog/content/blog/tesla-vigo.rst

 is under development with BioTechnologies and Sea (is the second main industry in the city).

-Spain university, in general, improved a lot in the last years and keep growing each year.
+Spanish university, in general, improved a lot in the last years and keeps growing each year.
 These well-educated students are providing results now, for example, tech companies like `Quobis <http://quobis.com>`__ (World leader in WebRTC solutions), `Televes <https://www.televes.com/en/eng/home>`__ (World leader in TV communications), `Marine Instruments
 <http://www.marineinstruments.es/?lang=en>`__ (World Leader in buoys for
-fishing) that was part of the first students in the local universities.
+fishing).
+These companies were founded by local students.

-But these students are part of multiple foreign companies that are based here and provide quite successful products.
-For example, all the robots that Citroen are using in Vigo factory were made by local workforce; I need to say that the CNC expertise in Vigo is quite powerful.
+But these students are part of multiple foreign companies that are based here and they provide quite successful products.
+For example, all the robots that Citroen are using in Vigo factory were made by local workforce; I need to say that the CNC expertise in Vigo is quite valueable.

 As each city, we have a startup movement; a few entrepreneur try to build their companies.
-There is a gap for Galicia startup ecosystem that the presence of seed or VC capital is too small, so some R&D projects died during cash-flow problems.
-There were some good projects, like Satelite launch and some Electric car charger, both died caused by cash.
+There is a gap between Galicia and startup ecosystem; VC capital is too small.
+In the last year, some R&D projects died during cash-flow problems.
+There were some real projects: like Satelite launch and some Electric car charger; both died caused by cash.

-In 2008 Spain had a big bank crisis, so get foreign investment were too difficult.
+In 2008 Spain had a big bank crisis, so getting foreign investment were too difficult.
 Meanwhile, all the hundred well-educated students finish their studies, and they can't get work.
 The result of this equation was that a lot of young people move to work abroad (Me included).
 Nowadays thousands of Vigo